typst/typst/docs/dev/architecture.md

 ## Tests
 Typst has an extensive suite of integration tests.
+See [tests directory](/tests) for more details.

 A test file consists of multiple tests that are separated by `---`.
 For each test file, we store a reference image defining what the compiler _should_ output.
 To manage the reference images, you can use the VS code extension in `tools/test-helper`.

 The integration tests cover parsing, evaluation, realization, layout and rendering.
 PDF output is sadly untested, but most bugs are in earlier phases of